konstellation-io/kdl-project-template/README.md

 KDL contains various components that need to be correctly orchestrated and connected.
 To illustrate their intended usage, we provide two example machine learning pipelines already implemented in KDL.
 The first example pipeline is a simple classification problem with standard ML models from scikit-learn.
-The second example pipeline is a slightly more complex image classification problem using PyTorch.
+The second example pipeline is an image classification problem addressed with convolutional networks implemented in PyTorch.

 ### Scikit-learn example: Wine classification